yashSrijan/nexmo-developer/_documentation/concepts/overview.md

 # Concepts

-There are a number of shared concepts between the different Nexmo APIs: the use of JSON Web Tokens (JWTs), signed requests, OAuth tokens, and webhooks.
+There are a number of shared concepts between the Nexmo APIs: the use of JSON Web Tokens (JWTs), signed requests, OAuth tokens, and webhooks.
 The guides below explain in detail how to use these elements.

 ## Guides